 Reduced Weight Transfer

-Adaptive suspension lets your car adjust its suspension automatically, keeping weight transfer under control on bumps and hills.
+The Adaptive suspension enables your car to automatically control its suspension and keep weight transfer at bay as you go over bumps and hills.

-Pair this with proper wheel alignment and implement tires for smoother rides.
-This ensures stability at high speeds without sacrificing daily driving comfort.
+Have proper wheel alignment and fit tires to get smoother rides.
+This offers stability at very high speeds without affecting comfort in daily driving.

 Performance Over Comfort